Wied58NU/Update_gonet/README.md

 Dissecting the parameters:

--d  /home/pi/pull  - is the path on your machine where the GitHub will clone the repository will get cloned to.
+-d  /home/pi/pull  - is the path on your machine where the GitHub the repository will get cloned to.

 -i 'localhost,' -  tells Ansible that the cloned playbook will be executed here on the localmachine.
 Yes, The trailing comma is important!